silitics/sidex/crates/sidex-serde/README.md

-# Sidex: Serde Runtime Helpers
+# Sidex: Serde Interoperability Helpers

 This crate is part of [Sidex](https://oss.silitics.com/sidex/).
 It contains runtime helpers for [Serde](https://serde.rs/) interoperability.